If you have a problem with flooding, please ensure that you contact the most appropriate body to deal with the issue.

 - Public Sewers – Please contact Severn Trent Water Limited

-- Ordinary Watercourses (watercourses that are not Main River) – Please contact Paul Green, South Worcestershire Land Drainage Partnership on firstname.lastname@example.org
+- Ordinary Watercourses (watercourses that are not Main River) – Please contact Jack Adams, South Worcestershire Land Drainage Partnership on firstname.lastname@example.org

-Information about flood warnings and river levels can be found through calling the Environment Agency Floodline on 0845 988 1188 or on the Environment Agency website.
+We receive regular flood warning information from the Environment Agency so that we have a good picture of how floods may develop.
+Information about flood warnings and river levels can be found through calling the Environment Agency Floodline on 0345 988 1188 or on the Environment Agency website.

 Sandbags are only partially effective for flood defence purposes provided that they are used in conjunction with a suitable impermeable membrane.
 They can only be relied upon as a temporary measure, so where there is a regular need for some form of flood defence, we suggest a more easily deployed barrier or another form of property protection.
 For more information contact the National Flood Forum for independent advice and information.